GS Acquisition Holdings Corp II shareholders approve combination with Mirion - ExBulletin

 Forward-looking statements

-This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements include, without limitation, statements regarding the closing of the business combination and the listing of Mirions securities on the Stock Exchange. from New York. .
+This press release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements include, without limitation, statements regarding the closing of the business combination and the listing of Mirions securities on the New York Stock Exchange.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
-When used in this press release, words such as pro forma, anticipate, believe, continue, could, estimate, hope, intend, may, could, plan, possible, potential, predict, project, should , endeavor, would and similar phrases may identify forward-looking statements, but the absence of such words does not mean that a statement is not forward-looking.
-When GSAH or Mirion discusses its strategies or plans, including with respect to the potential transaction, it makes projections, forecasts and forward-looking statements.
-These statements are based on beliefs, as well as on assumptions made by and information currently available to GSAH or the management of Mirions.
+When used in this press release, words such as “pro forma”, “anticipate”, “believe”, “continue”, “could”, “estimate”, “expect”, “have l ‘intention to’, ‘might’, ‘might’, ” plan ‘,’ possible ‘,’ potential ‘,’ foresee ‘,’ plan ‘,’ should ‘,’ strive ‘,’ would ‘and expressions Similar statements may identify forward-looking statements, but the absence of such words does not mean that a statement is not forward-looking.
+When GSAH or Mirion is discussing its strategies or plans, including with respect to the potential transaction, it makes projections, forecasts and forward-looking statements These statements are based on beliefs and assumptions made by and information currently available to GSAH or the management of Mirions.

 The forward-looking statements included in this press release speak only as of the date of this press release.
 Neither GSAH nor Mirion makes any commitment to update their forward-looking statements to reflect events or circumstances after the date of this release.
 Additional risks and uncertainties are identified and discussed in GSAH’s reports filed with the SEC and available on the SEC’s website at http://www.sec.gov.